List of Chilean Regions by Human Development Index

 The HDI ranges from 0 to 1, where 1 represents the highest quality of life and 0 the absolute absence of it.
-Countries or regions with an HDI of 0.800 or higher are classified as having “very high human development.”
+Countries or regions with an HDI of 0.800 or higher are classified as having "very high human development".

 Tables of the Human Development Index of Chilean Regions

 Chile leads Latin America with the highest HDI.
-In November 2025, the country achieved the milestone of having all its regions reach the category of very high human development.
-That same year, four of its regions became the first in Latin America to attain a Human Development Index exceeding 0.900 points, a level usually reached only by developed countries.
-According to the latest data, its seven most developed subdivisions rank as the most advanced in the entire region.
+All its regions reach the category of very high human development.
+According to the latest data, several Chilean subdivisions rank as the most advanced in the entire region.